abderrahimsoumer/DevOps_Microservices/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/abderrahimsoumer/DevOps_Microservices/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/abderrahimsoumer/DevOps_Microservices/tree/master)

 ## Project Overview
+This project is a part of the Udacity Cloud Devops ND.

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.